 Winner of Best Climbing Film at Banff Mountain Film Festival 2017 where the jury wrote: 'The jury agreed that one film in this category stood out because of the honesty of the protagonist and its refreshing filmmaking style.
 In this era of soical media, our feeds are full of professional athletes 'living the dream'.
 This film digs a lot deeper.
 The filmmaker successfully employs some unorthodox techniques and the filmmaking feels fresh, at times even bordering on experimental.
 It is a 'warts and all' profile that leaves an audience with a true rendering of a well-known climber, and a film which transcends its category.'

-Also winner of The Jury Special Award at The Nordic Adventure Film Festival.
+Also winner of Best Climbing Film at Vancouver International Mountain Film Festival, Canada, The Jury Special Award at The Nordic Adventure Film Festival, Denmark and Best Script at Bilbao Mendi Film Festival, Spain.

 Operation Moffat takes inspiration and wit from the colourful climbing life of Britain’s first female mountain guide, Gwen Moffat.
 Grappling with her preference for mountains over people, adventure over security and wilderness over ticklists, writer Claire Carter and filmmaker Jen Randall climb, run, scramble and swim their way through Gwen’s most cherished British landscapes.
 Including candid interviews with 91 year old Gwen, previously unseen archive material and unashamedly real action sequences, this film captures Gwen’s infectious excitement for a life constantly seeking something strange or beautiful around the next bend.